mozerpol/NotesFromLearning/q_and_a/README.md

 |Source: *https://nandland.com/lesson-12-setup-and-hold-time/*|

 ### 18. Describe the basic architecture of an FPGA. <a name="118"></a> [UP↑](#tof)
-The basic architecture of an FPGA consists of three main components:
+Are three main components:
-- **Configurable logic blocks** - CLBs are the fundamental building blocks of an FPGA.
-They consist of look-up tables (LUTs), flip-flops, and other logic elements.
+1. **Configurable logic blocks** - CLBs are the fundamental building blocks of an FPGA.
 CLBs can be interconnected to implement complex logic functions.
+They consist of:
+- look-up tables (LUTs),
+- flip-flops

 |![clb](https://github.com/mozerpol/NotesFromLearning/assets/43972902/d1d2e717-a928-491c-b651-f20ba80a0768)|
 |:--:|
 |Source: *https://www.fpgakey.com/uploads/images/original/20200618/102505CLB_Block_Diagram.png*|

-- **input/output blocks** - IOBs provide the interface between the external world and the internal logic of the FPGA.
+2. **input/output blocks** - IOBs provide the interface between the external world and the internal logic of the FPGA.
 They consist of input and output buffers, I/O standards converters, and other circuitry necessary for interfacing with external devices.
-- **programmable interconnects** - The programmable interconnects form a network of routing resources that connect the CLBs and IOBs.
+3. **programmable interconnects** - The programmable interconnects form a network of routing resources that connect the CLBs and IOBs.
 They consist of a matrix of programmable switches and wires.
-These interconnects allow for the flexible routing of signals between different logic elements within the FPGA.
-By configuring the interconnects, designers can establish the desired connections and pathways for data flow.

 |![fpga_3](https://github.com/mozerpol/NotesFromLearning/assets/43972902/47e538bf-04eb-43dc-bb9f-63bf6ecb9f73)|
 |:--:|
 |Source: *https://www.researchgate.net/figure/A-basic-FPGA-fabric-following-Wolf-2004-where-CLB-and-IOB-stand-for-Combinational-Logic_fig1_278329485*|

-In addition to these main components, an FPGA also includes other supporting elements such as clock management resources, configuration memory, and power distribution networks.

 ### 19. Describe the process of place and route in FPGA design. <a name="119"></a> [UP↑](#tof)
 The place and route process is a step that follows the synthesis stage.
 It